What are Micro-Frontends, and why is everyone talking about them (again)?

 Micro Frontends explained

-If you are involved in building or modernising your web application, it’s quite possible that you’ve already come across the term Micro-Frontends.
-Among software developers, this not-so-new web architecture is quite popular thanks to its advantages, and is being used more and more often.
+If you are involved in building or modernizing your web application, it's entirely possible that you've already come across the term Micro-Frontends.
+Thanks to its advantages, this not-so-new web development architecture is quite popular among software developers.

-To answer whether Micro-Frontends will become the new standard for the development of web frontends, we have summarised the advantages and disadvantages for you.
+To answer whether Micro-Frontends will become the new standard for developing web frontends, Valudio have summarized the advantages and disadvantages for you.

 What are Micro-Frontends?